 People’s Homes is a collaborative project that honors longtime residents and investigates expanded notions of home.
-We began the first People’s Homes project in 2015 by pairing five Portland based artists with five senior citizens.
+We began the first People’s Homes project in 2015 by pairing five Portland-based artists with five senior citizens.
 Each artist made a small-scale billboard to honor the seniors’ life experiences, which were installed in the residents’ front yards.
-As our work collecting their stories was nearing the end, we were still in the process of building relationships and enjoying our collaboration.
+Our continued work on this project is propelled by the people we have met, the resilience we have witnessed, and the stories that move us.

 Molly Sherman is a designer, artist, and educator.
 Her practice spans client-based work and collaborative creative projects, while operating within the overlapping fields of graphic design and socially-engaged art.